bharath12b5/mvn-linux/Building-MariaDB-10.1-on-SLES-11.md

-# Building MariaDB 10.1
+# Building MariaDB 10.1.19
-[MariaDB](https://mariadb.org/) is already available for Linux on z Systems from the official RHEL 7.1 and SLES 12 repositories, but it is not available for RHEL 6 or SLES 11 SP3.
-Moreover, RHEL 7.1 ships only MariaDB 5.5, rather than the latest stable branch, 10.1.
-This article describes the procedure for building and configuring MariaDB Galera Cluster 10.1 on Linux on z Systems.
-The instructions have been tested on SLES 11 SP3.
+[MariaDB](https://mariadb.org/) is already available for Linux on z Systems from the official RHEL 7.1/7.2/7.3, SLES 12/12-SP1/12-SP2 and Ubuntu 16.04/16.10 repositories, but it is not available for RHEL 6.8 or SLES 11-SP4.
+Moreover, RHEL 7.1/7/2 ships only MariaDB 5.5, rather than the latest stable branch, 10.1.19.
+This article describes the procedure for building and configuring MariaDB Galera Cluster 10.1.19 on Linux on z Systems.
+The instructions have been tested on SLES 11-SP4.

 _**General Notes:**_
-i) _When following the steps below please use a standard permission user unless otherwise specified._
+ * _When following the steps below please use a standard permission user unless otherwise specified._

-ii) _A directory  `/<source_root>/`  will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._
+ * _A directory  `/<source_root>/`  will be referred to in these instructions, this is a temporary writable directory anywhere you'd like to place it._

-_**Note:** At the time of writing the recipe the version was 10.1.11._
+_**Note:** At the time of writing the recipe the version was 10.1.19._

-### Building MariaDB 10.1
+### Building MariaDB 10.1.19
-1. Install the prerequisites for building the code
+1. Install the prerequisites for building the code:
     ```
       sudo zypper install -y  git wget tar patch openssl-devel boost-devel check-devel gcc make gcc-c++ ncurses-devel bison libxml2-devel libcurl-devel libexpat-devel libarchive-devel glib-devel fdupes
     ```